-The first stage is the sensorimotor stage, in which infants cannot really think or reason and instead use their hearing, vision, and other senses to discover the world around them.
-The second stage is the preoperational stage, lasting from about age 2 to age 7, in which children begin to use symbols, especially words, to understand objects and simple ideas.
-The third stage is the concrete operational stage, lasting from about age 7 to age 11 or 12, in which children begin to think in terms of cause and effect but still do not understand underlying principles of fairness, justice, and related concepts.
+the concrete operational stage, lasting from about age 7 to age 11 or 12, in which children begin to think in terms of cause and effect but still do not understand underlying principles of fairness, justice, and related concepts.
 The fourth and final stage is the formal operational stage, which begins about the age of 12.
 Here children begin to think abstractly and use general principles to resolve various problems.

 Recent research supports Piaget's emphasis on the importance of the early years for children's cognitive development.
-Scientists have found that brain activity develops rapidly in the earliest years of life, and that stimulation from a child's social environment enhances this development.
-Conversely, a lack of stimulation impairs it, and children whose parents or other caregivers routinely play with them and talk, sing, and read to them have much better neurological and cognitive development than other children (Riley, San Juan, Klinkner, & Ramminger, 2009).
-Riley, D., San Juan, R. R., Klinkner, J., & Ramminger, A. (2009).
+Scientists have found that brain activity develops rapidly in the earliest years of life.
+Stimulation from a child's social environment enhances this development, while a lack of stimulation impairs it.
+Children whose parents or other caregivers routinely play with them and talk, sing, and read to them have much better neurological and cognitive development than other children (Riley, San Juan, Klinkner, & Ramminger, 2009).Riley, D., San Juan, R. R., Klinkner, J., & Ramminger, A. (2009).
 Intellectual development: Connecting science and practice in early childhood settings.
 St. Paul, MN: Redleaf Press.
 By providing a biological basis for the importance of human stimulation for children, this research underscores both the significance of interaction and the dangers of social isolation.
 For both biological and social reasons, socialization is not fully possible without extensive social interaction.